Disaster Recovery in Pivotal Cloud Foundry

 |unlock||3 minutes||3 minutes|

 |API available||drain and checksum||<10 seconds||Proportional to blobstore size|

 Blobstores can be very large.
 To minimize downtime, BBR only takes blob metadata during the backup.
 For example, in the case of internal blobstores (Webdav/NFS), BBR takes a list of hardlinks that point to the blobs.
 Once the API becomes available, BBR makes copies of the blobs.

-- Data services: BBR is not yet supported in Pivotal’s flagship data services (MySQL, RabbitMQ, Redis, PCC).
-In the meantime, operators should use the automatic backups feature of each tile, available within Ops Manager.
+Data services.
+The Pivotal data services listed below do not support BBR.
+Operators of these services should use the automatic backups feature of each tile, available within Ops Manager.